 This members-only webinar with Executive Director Matthew Federici will be an interactive session exploring the research, best practices and personal applications of key wellness concepts we can chose to bring into our leadersh

 by Crystal Brinkley

 The Community Inclusion course was extremely refreshing to me personally as a consumer as well as professionally.
-It was an honor to be included as a part of the pilot program.
 I am very eager to see and be a part of the growth of this movement!
 It was invigorating to learn of an even greater holistic model for health and wellness.
 I thoroughly enjoyed the three day process including all the materials, the presenters and the diversity of interactive modalities used.
 The surveys and breakout groups were so helpful each in their own unique ways!
 Even having to present my wellness story in terms of impactful domains of participation was rewarding, especially after doing the exercise linking experiences back to childhood.
 By reframing my experiences in this way, I felt an even greater purpose and value in not just what I'm doing but why - it's given me even more meaning and empowerment for the domains I'm currently active in.

 by Linda Meyer